Setting Lower Bounds on Truthfulness: Introduction

 \subsection{Inapproximability Issues in Algorithmic Mechanism Design}

-The field of \emph{Mechanism Design} deals with designing protocols for optimizing global goals that require interaction with selfish players. \emph{Algorithmic Mechanism Design}~\cite{NR} combines an economic perspective that takes into account the strategic behavior of the players, with a theoretical computer-science perspective that focuses on aspects such as computational-efficiency and approximability.
+\emph{Mechanism Design} is a field of economic theory and game-theory that deals with designing protocols for optimizing global goals that require interaction with selfish players~\cite{Mas,Rubi}. \emph{Algorithmic Mechanism Design}~\cite{NR} combines an economic perspective that takes into account the strategic behaviour of the players, with a theoretical computer-science perspective that focuses on aspects such as computational-efficiency and approximability.

-Let us now describe, more formally, the nature of the problems that Algorithmic Mechanism Design attempts to solve: There is a finite set of \emph{alternatives} $A=\{a,b,c,...\}$, and a set of \emph{strategic players} $N=\{1,...,n\}$.
+Let us now describe, more formally, the nature of the problems that Algorithmic Mechanism Design attempts to solve: There is a finite set of \emph{alternatives} $A=\{a, b, c, ...\}$, and a set of \emph{strategic players} $N=\{1, ..., n\}$.
 Each player $i$ has a \emph{valuation function} $v_i: A\rightarrow \mathbb{R}$ that is his private information.
-The players are self-interested and only wish to maximize their own gain.
-The global goal is expressed by a \emph{social choice function} $f$ that assigns every possible $n$-tuple of players' valuations $(v_1,...,v_n)$ an alternative $a \in A$.
-Mechanisms are said to \emph{truthfully implement} a social choice function if their outcome for every $n$-tuple of players' valuations matches that of the social choice function, and if they enforce payments of the different players in a way that motivates truthfully report of their valuations (no matter what the other players do).\footnote{It is well known (e.g.,~\cite{Mas}) that, without loss of generality, we can limit ourselves to only considering direct-revelation incentive-compatible mechanisms, also known as truthful mechanisms.
+The players are self-interested and only wish to maximize their own utility.
+The global goal is expressed by a \emph{social choice function} $f$ that assigns to every possible $n$-tuple of players' valuations $(v_1, ..., v_n)$ an alternative $a \in A$.
+Mechanisms are said to \emph{truthfully implement} a social choice function if their outcome for every $n$-tuple of players' valuations matches that of the social choice function, and if they enforce payments of the different players in a way that motivates truthful report of their valuations (no matter what the other players do).~\footnote{It is well known (e.g.,~\cite{Mas}) that, without loss of generality, we can limit ourselves to only considering direct-revelation truthful mechanisms.
 In such mechanisms participants are always rationally motivated to correctly report their private information.}